InEngine-NET/InEngine.NET/docs-src/scheduling.md

 # Scheduling

-[Commands](commands) can be scheduled to run by leveraging the InEngineScheduler.exe program, available as a download from a recent [release](https://github.com/InEngine-NET/InEngine.NET/releases).
+[Commands](commands) can be scheduled to run by leveraging the inengine.exe program, available as a download from a recent [release](https://github.com/InEngine-NET/InEngine.NET/releases).

 ## Scheduling a Command